Jahaja/psdash/README.md

     * Child processes
     * Resource limits
 * **Disks**<br>
-    List info on all disks and partitions
+    List info on all disks and partitions.
 * **Network**<br>
     List info on all network interfaces and the current throughput.
+    System-wide open connections listing with filtering.
+Somewhat like `netstat`.
 * **Logs**<br>
-    Tail and search logs
+    Tail and search logs.
+    The logs are added by patterns (like `/var/log/*.log`) which are checked periodically to account for new or deleted files.
+* **Multi-node/Cluster**
+    Support for multiple agent nodes that is either specified by a config or will register themselves on start-up to a common psdash node that runs the web interface.
 * **All data is updated automatically, no need to refresh**

 The GUI is pretty much a modified bootstrap example as I'm no designer at all.